 Volume 5, Issue 2: January 20, 2012

-General Assembly, Week Two: Governor Jack Markell delivered the State of the State continuing his emphasis on economic development, bringing new businesses to Delaware and assisting local businesses.
+General Assembly Week Two: Governor Jack Markell delivered the State of the State continuing his emphasis on economic development; bringing in new business and assisting local business.
 Other priorities included more hiking and bike trails, lowering health care costs, transparency in government and improving our public schools.
 Look for more information next week when the Governor delivers his annual budget address outlining his FY 2013 Recommended Budget.

 Sea Level Rise: Secretary O'Mara and DNREC staff gave a progress report to the House Natural Resources Committee on the work of the Sea Level Rise Advisory Committee of which Immediate Past President Bill Lucks is a member.
-The Committee thus far has been working to define the problem.
-They intend to finish this phase by highlighting the potential impact of sea level rise on Delaware's resources and then move to adaptation options of accommodate, protect, and/or managed retreat.
+The Committee has been working to define the problem.
+They intend to highlight the potential impact of sea level rise on Delaware's resources and then move to adaptation options of accommodate, protect, and/or managed retreat.
 For more information please visit DNREC's website.

-First-Time Homebuyers: DAR continues to work to advance HB 166, legislation to exempt first-time homebuyers from the state share of the Real Estate Transfer Tax.
-DAR is working with a very committed group of legislators to advance the legislation.
+First-Time Homebuyers: DAR continues to work to advance, HB 166, legislation to exempt first-time homebuyers from the state share of the Real Estate Transfer Tax.
+DAR continues to work with a very committed group of legislators to advance the legislative.
 In addition, DAR commissioned a study by the University of Delaware to outline housing's impact on the economy and the benefits to the state of enabling more first-time homebuyers to enter the market.
-The study is expected at the end of the month and results will be shared with the Governor and Members of the General Assembly.
+The study is expected at the end of the month and results will be shared with the Governor and members of the General Assembly.
 The Delaware State Housing Authority will appear before the House Housing and Community Affairs Committee next week to outline two housing incentive programs.